-For purposes of the Advisory Agreement, a "Spin-Off transaction" includes a transaction whereby the Company offers its stockholders the option to elect to either (i) retain their ownership of shares of the Company's common stock; (ii) exchange their shares of the Company's common stock for shares of common stock in a newly formed entity (the "Public Fund") that will elect to be regulated as a BDC under the 1940 Act and treated as a RIC under Subchapter M of the Code, and will use its commercially reasonable best efforts to complete an IPO of shares of its common stock not later than three years after the Company's final closing of the Initial Private Offering, which occurred on December 1, 2017; or (iii) exchange their shares of the Company's common stock for interests of one or more newly formed entities (each, a "Liquidating Fund") that will each be organized as a limited liability company, and which will, among other things, seek to complete an orderly wind down and/or liquidation of any such Liquidating Fund.
+For purposes of the Advisory Agreement, a "Spin-Off transaction" includes either a transaction whereby (a) the Company offers its stockholders the option to elect to either (i) retain their ownership of shares of the Company's common stock, or (ii) exchange their shares of the Company's common stock for shares of common stock in a newly formed entity (the "Public Fund") that will elect to be regulated as a BDC under the 1940 Act and treated as a RIC under Subchapter M of the Code (the "Public Fund Spin Off"); or (b) the Company completes a listing of the Company's securities on any securities exchange (an "Exchange Listing").
+The base management fee will be an amount equal to 0.40% (1.60% annualized) of the Company's average daily Gross Assets (defined below) during the most recently completed calendar quarter for so long as the aggregate amount of Gross Assets of the Company as of the end of the most recently completed calendar quarter is equal or greater than \$500,000,000,000 but less than \$1,000,000,000.
+For purposes of the Advisory

-Following the earlier of (1) the consummation of an IPO of the Public Fund in connection with a Spin-Off transaction and (2) the earliest date at which (a) all Capital Commitments have been called for investments and/or expenses and (b) the Company holds no more than 10.0% of its total assets in cash, the base management fee will be an amount equal to 0.4375% (1.75% annualized) of the Company's average daily Gross Assets (defined below) during the most recently completed calendar quarter for so long as the aggregate amount of Gross Assets of the Company as of the end of the most recently completed calendar quarter is less than \$500,000,000.
-For purposes of the Advisory Agreement, "Gross Assets" is defined as the Company's gross assets, including assets purchased with borrowed funds or other forms of leverage, as well as any paid-in-kind interest, as of the end of the most recently completed fiscal quarter.
-If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$500,000,000,000, but less than \$1,000,000,000,000, the base management fee will be an amount equal to 0.40% (1.60% annualized) of the Company's Gross Assets as of the end of the most recently completed calendar quarter.
-If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$1,000,000,000,000, the base management fee will be an amount equal to 0.375% (1.50% annualized) of the Company's average daily Gross Assets during the most recently completed calendar quarter.
+Agreement, "Gross Assets" is defined as the Company's gross assets, including assets purchased with borrowed funds or other forms of leverage, as well as any paid-in-kind interest, as of the end of the most recently completed fiscal quarter.
+If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is less than \$500,000,000 the base management fee will be an amount equal to 0.4375% (1.75% annualized) of the Company's average daily Gross Assets during the most recently completed calendar quarter.
+If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$1,000,000,000, the base management fee will be an amount equal to 0.375% (1.50% annualized) of the Company's average daily Gross Assets during the most recently completed calendar quarter.

-RGC earned base management fees of \$2,069,209 and \$1,536,948 for the three months ended March 31, 2021 and 2020, respectively.
+RGC earned base management fees of \$2,301,656 and \$6,647,207 for the three and nine months ended September 30, 2021, respectively, and \$1,721,913 and \$5,017,590 for the three and nine months ended September 30, 2020, respectively.